 Basel Historical Museum is celebrating Nietzsche's 175th birthday and the 150th anniversary of his appointment to the Chair of Classical Philology at Basel University with an exhibition that sets out to answer just such questions.
 Nietzsche's influence on subsequent generations cannot be overestimated and remains unbroken to this day.
 As a freethinker, he had a formative impact on the humanities and social sciences and on the development of Western society more generally throughout the 20th century and beyond.
 Some of his ideas have even trickled down into everyday life.

-Basel Historical Museum’s special exhibition in the Barfüsserkirche falls into three sections, the first of which approaches the Nietzsche phenomenon through his biography, including his seminal years in Basel.
-The second section provides an introduction to some of his most influential works – Will to Power, The Eternal Return and Übermensch, after which the exhibition is named – and explains the key concepts and ideas that they contain.
-Finally, part three unfurls a vast panorama of the wide-ranging consequences of Nietzsche’s writings from their scholarly treatment and reception by artists to the role they have played in popular and everyday culture.
+Basel Historical Museum's special exhibition in the Barfüsserkirche falls into three sections, the first of which approaches the Nietzsche phenomenon through his biography, including his seminal years in Basel.
+The second section provides an introduction to some of his most influential works and ideas, and explains key concepts such as will to power, eternal return, and the Übermensch, after which the exhibition is named.
+Finally, part three unfurls a vast panorama of the wide-ranging influence of Nietzsche's writings from scholarly critiques and reception by artists to the role they have played in popular and everyday culture.

 The exhibition offers visitors a compact and informative overview of the life, work and impact of Friedrich Nietzsche and supplies the tools needed by those interested in devoting part of this anniversary year to reading his works for themselves.

-The exhibition will be flanked by a large, lavishly illustrated catalogue published by the Christoph Merian Verlag.
-This will contain essays on the most diverse aspects of Friedrich Nietzsche and his work by historians and Nietzsche experts of renown from all over the world.
+The exhibition will be accompanied by a comprehensive and lavishly illustrated catalogue published by the Christoph Merian Verlag.
+This will contain essays on the most diverse aspects of Friedrich Nietzsche and his work by historians and renowned Nietzsche scholars from all over the world.